 The Northeastern Nevada Museum features both art and history exhibits, as well as extensive wildlife habitat dioramas.
 Six different galleries occupy more than 20,000 square feet.
 There is something interesting for everyone!
 The Museum is at 1515 Idaho Street in the Elko City Park.
 Open Tuesday – Saturday 9 am - 5 pm and Sundays 1 - 5 pm; closed Mondays.
 775-738-3418 or visit www.museum-elko.us

-Along with the history and natural history, the museum is noted for the variety and quality of its art exhibits.
-The annual traveling show of Nevada photography is the most-visited art exhibit in the state.
-A collection of over 50 original signed Will James art works has been donated to the museum’s permanent collection.
-This is the second largest Will James collection in the world, and includes drawings, watercolors, sketches, and first edition signed books.
+The Northeastern Nevada Museum is noted for the variety and quality of its western art exhibits.
+A collection of over 50 original signed Will James art works were donated to the museum’s collection and are on permanent display.
+This is the second largest Will James collection in the world and includes drawings, watercolors, sketches, and first edition signed books.

 Also on permanent display, the museum features ten etchings and watercolors by western artist Edward Borein who, along with Charles Russell, has been called the most authentic of all the early cowboy artists by virtue of his familiarity with the lifestyle.
 The museum owns a rare Ansel Adams collection, Portfolio One; Adams is widely known as the most famous American landscape photographer of all time.
 Don’t miss Edward Weston’s black and white depictions of human forms and simple subjects.
 His work represents a study of shape and light not seen before his time.

 The Northeastern Nevada Museum has something to offer everyone.
 Visit their website or call 775-738-3418 to learn about upcoming programs and current exhibits.